viamrobotics/docs/docs/services/slam/_index.md

 ## Configuration Overview

-To add the SLAM service to your robot, you need to add the _name_, _type_, _model_, and SLAM library specific _attributes_ to the configuration of your robot.
+To add the SLAM Service to your robot, you need to add the _name_, _type_, _model_, and SLAM library specific _attributes_ to the configuration of your robot.

 The following is an example configuration for running ORB-SLAM3 in live `rgbd` mode on your robot, if it has two [camera streams](/components/camera/#camera-models) available: `"color"` for RGB images, and `"depth"` for depth data.